-Any system that is overly legalistic, expensive to administer or easily manipulated is of little use; the best option is an administrative approach that can be streamlined and procedural.
+Any system that is overly legalistic, expensive to administer or easily manipulated is of little use; the best option is an administrative approach that can be streamlined and procedural.110

-For developing countries, there are compelling reasons to reduce the complexity of setting compensation, and there are also practical reasons why this is reasonable.
+For developing countries, there are compelling reasons to reduce the complexity of setting remuneration, and there are also practical reasons why this is reasonable.
 The benefits of precise mapping of royalties to patent owners are small.

-- 1. The scientific uncertainties of the R&D process are large and the process of invention is stochastic.
+- The scientific uncertainties of the R&D process are large and the process of invention is stochastic.
 Many of the most important medical discoveries have a very tenuous relationship to the original research program.
-Drugs such as levamisole, AZT and even Viagra were originally developed for other indications. - 2.
-The size of the market in developing countries is small.
-As noted by many of the experts in this case, the entire African market is so small that it is unlikely to have a first order effect on R&D decisions.
+Drugs such as levamisole, AZT and even Viagra were originally developed for other indications. - The size of the market in developing countries is small.
+For example, without substantial donor support, the entire African market is too small to have a first order effect on R&D decisions for most products.